TNMDCollaborationWeek/Challenges/README.md

 ## :magic_wand: Theme 4 - Elegant Documentation
 [Markdown language](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) is incredibly versatile and used for documentation purposes.
+For example, it is used to create this very document.

+Using markdown language as creatively and :sparkle: brightly :sparkle: as possible, create a repository to describe a statistical or qualitative research concept.

+Your repository can host:
++ Creative ways to communicate how people use or misuse your concept (memes?).
++